2008 Michigan Wolverines football team: vs Northwestern

-at Ohio State
+At Ohio State

-Recap: Week 13

 For their final game of the season, the Wolverines traveled to Columbus, Ohio to take on their bitter rival the Ohio State Buckeyes for the 105th time in the rivalry (see Michigan-Ohio State rivalry).
 The Buckeyes scored first when Chris Wells ran in a 59-yard TD.
 The Buckeyes made it 14-0 when Brian Hartline caught a 53 yard long bomb for another TD just after the start of the second quarter.
 Michigan got their only points of the game when Brandon Minor ran in a 1-yard TD near halftime.

 The second half was all Ohio State.
 First Daniel Herron got a huge 49-yard run for a TD in the 3rd quarter.
 Later in the 3rd, Brian Robiske caught an 8-yard TD pass.
 Just after the start of the 4th, Daniel Herron scored again, this time on a 2-yard TD run.
 Brian Hartline later caught an 18-yard TD pass.

 With the loss, Michigan's season ended with a 3-9 record, officially the worst for the school in the 129 years of the football program.
 This was their fifth loss in a row to Ohio State, and made the 2008 senior class the second in a row never to beat the Buckeyes.